hongnod/woterm/README.md

 # Woterm
-custom terminal base on qtermwidget and openssl7.9 and other else tool like zmodem.
+custom terminal base on qtermwidget and openssl7.9(do you mean openssh7.9?) and other else tool like zmodem.

 ## Overview